jamcut/jamcut.github.io/source/_posts/2014-05-30-apple-text-rendering-bug-leads-to-denial-of-service.markdown

 In case you haven't heard, recently there was a bug disclosed for iOS/OSX which leverages a particular unicode string to crash the app that attempts to display it.
-I'm not going to bother with a full write-up here mostly because it has been covered pretty well.
-If you want a little more insight into the issue check out this [post](http://signalsec.blogspot.com/2013/08/interesting-bug-in-ios-and-osx.html) by [patchwork](http://signalsec.blogspot.com/), one of my coworkers.
+I'm not going to bother with a full write-up here mostly because it has been covered pretty well.  <!-- more -->If you want a little more insight into the issue check out this [post](http://signalsec.blogspot.com/2013/08/interesting-bug-in-ios-and-osx.html) by [patchwork](http://signalsec.blogspot.com/), one of my coworkers.
 I want to talk a little bit more about ways to make use of it.

 ### Scenario - Herding the sheep